Hessra-Labs/hessra-sdk.rs/hessra-py/README.md

 2. **Development builds**: `uv run maturin develop` builds and installs for testing
 3. **Running examples**: `uv run python examples/...` executes Python scripts
 4. **Release builds**: `uv run maturin build --release` creates optimized wheels

+## Publishing and Releases

+This package is published to PyPI independently from the main Hessra SDK.
+See [RELEASE.md](RELEASE.md) for the complete release process.

+### For Maintainers

+To release a new version:

+1. Update version in `Cargo.toml`
+2. Commit changes and create a tag: `git tag hessra-py-v0.1.1`
+3. Push the tag: `git push origin hessra-py-v0.1.1`
+4. GitHub Actions will automatically build and publish to PyPI

 ## License